sebastiansauer/repro_writing/talk_repro_writing_DGPs-2016/Repro_Writing_Abstract_Talk_DGPs.md

 is well-suited for writing reproducible academic papers.
 This method is a combination of Latex, R, Knitr, Git, and Pandoc.
 These software tools are robust, well established and not more than reasonable complex.
- Additional approaches, such as using word Processors (MS Word), Markdown, or online collaborative writing tools (Authorea) are briefly presented.
+ Additional approaches, such as using word processors (MS Word), Markdown, or online collaborative writing tools (Authorea) are presented briefly.
 The presentation is based on a practical software demonstration.
-A Github repository is provided for easy reproducibility.
+A Github repository for easy reproducibility is provided.